SteveMilesQuant/levelUpLearning/README.md

 		* Create
 			* Click on "Create function"
 			* Create a function name (e.g. leveluplearning-lambdafunction)
-			* Under "Runtime", choose a version of Python
+			* Under "Runtime", choose a version of Python - IMPORTANT!
+This version must match the version you're using, so you may have to update your python.
 			* Probably don't need to change any other settings, so click "Create function"
 		* Change handler
 			* Now click on the function you just created and scroll down to "Runtime settings"